Elena Lashmanova

-Biography
+Early career

+Lashmanova was World Youth, World Junior and European Junior champion in race walking.

+Career

+Lashmanova won the 20 km walk at the 2012 World Racing Walking Cup in Saransk with a time of 1:27:38.

-In her Olympic debut at the 2012 Summer Olympics in London, Lashmanova won gold in the women's 20 kilometres walk in world record time.
-However, her Olympic gold (at time of writing) will be stripped for doping following an IOC decision in March 2022.
-She will also be stripped of her 2013 world title.
-Russia originally was thought to have won 18 medals and eight gold medals in track and field at the 2012 Olympics.
-After Lashmanova’s medal is officially stripped, however, Russia's totals will be reduced to seven medals and two gold medals (following many other reallocation for similar reasons).
+Later that year in her Olympic debut at the 2012 Summer Olympics in London, Lashmanova won gold in the women's 20 km walk in a world record time of 1:25:02.
+She beat defending champion Olga Kaniskina in a come from behind win by 7 seconds.

+In 2013, she won the 20 km walk at the World Championships in Moscow.

+Doping

 On 22 June 2014, it was announced that Lashmanova had tested positive for doping with Endurobol, along with a large number of other Russian race-walkers, and would receive a two-year suspension.
 She would come off of the doping suspension in time to defend her Olympic gold medal.
 She joined over a dozen other elite Russian race walkers all coached by Viktor Chegin to receive doping suspensions.

 She is alleged to have competed on 30 December 2014 despite the drug suspension.
 If proven her ban could be extended for a further two years.

-Her world record was beaten in 2015 by China's Liu Hong.